Class Schedules, Registration Form and Tuition Information

 - Students enrolled in dance and theater classes do not take juries and therefore receive 32 weeks of classes.
 Performances and/or rehearsals may substitute for one or two classes during the school year.

 - Suzuki string students participate in four performance celebrations and 28 weeks of regular lessons and classes.
 Suzuki recorder and flute students participate in two performance celebrations and 30 weeks of regular lessons and classes.

 Students have the opportunity to perform at the Prep Center's traditional weekly recitals throughout the school year.
-In addition, many of our students perform at community events such as the Brooklyn Botanic Garden Sakura Matsuri Festival and the Prep Center annual Perform-a-thon fundraiser.
+In addition, many of our students perform at community events such as the Prep Center annual Perform-a-thon fundraiser.

 Registration for New Students

 - Families wishing to enroll their children in group classes may register by phone or fax, or through the mail.
 No consultation is required.
 Please indicate your preferred schedule and/or section.
 We will make every effort to accommodate your preferences.

 - Families wishing to enroll their children in private instrument or voice lessons must contact the director of the Preparatory Center by phone to discuss individual needs in order to make the best placement for the student.